livingdocsIO/documentation/content/guides/documents/metadata/metadata-examples/index.md

 }
 ```

 This defines a metadata property `slug` (handle).
 It uses a custom metadata plugin (`type`) set to `bp-slug`.
-We are going to see later on how to define this plugin.
+We are going to see later on, how to define this plugin.

 There is also a custom component for the form in editor defined via `ui.component`.
 It describes how the editor displays the `slug` metadata.

 This custom component is implemented with Vue and registered through the [Vue Component Registry]({{< ref "/reference-docs/editor-extensions/vue-component-registry" >}}).

-The `bp` prefix stands for one of our downstream named: *boilerplate*.
+The `bp` prefix stands for one of our downstreams, named: *boilerplate*.
 You should prefix your metadata plugins to not clash with any potential components from Livingdocs.

 1. Add a new metadata plugin to `./plugins/metadata/bp-slug.js`.
 Check the [reference docs]({{< ref "/reference-docs/server-extensions/metadata-plugins" >}}) to find all validation and hook options.